 The following actions by the leaders will help to facilitate a culture of collaborative relationships within a group.

 - Decrease facilitator interventions as the group matures, culminating in nearly complete withdrawal from the group while maintaining conscious energetic support.

-- Encourage participants tools to be present in the moment and to cultivate their awareness around what’s happening within the group at multiple levels.
+- Encourage participants too to be present to the moment and to cultivate their awareness around what’s happening within the group at multiple levels.

 - Trusting in the intelligence of life gives life the space of operate.
 Any issue in the life of an individual or group will find its own best resolution if those involved express their experience and provide the space and time for the solution to unfold.
 Any efforts to force, cajole, or manipulate what is, impede the natural flow of life.